deepak1357/dynamic_coattention_model/README.md

-This is a straight forward implementation of dynamic coattention network for reading comprehension with tensorflow.
+This is an implementation of dynamic coattention network for reading comprehension with tensorflow.

 https://arxiv.org/abs/1611.01604